sustrik/libdill/man/ipc_listen.md

 # DESCRIPTION

-IPC  protocol is a bytestream protocol for transporting data among processes on the same machine.
-It is an equivalent to POSIX **AF_LOCAL** sockets.
+IPC  protocol is a bytestream protocol for transporting data amongprocesses on the same machine.
+It is an equivalent to POSIX**AF_LOCAL** sockets.

-This function starts listening for incoming IPC connections.
-The connections can be accepted using **ipc_accept** function.
+This function starts listening for incoming IPC connections.The connections can be accepted using **ipc_accept** function.

 **addr**: The filename to listen on.

 **backlog**: Maximum number of connections that can be kept open without accepting them.

-The socket can be closed either by **hclose** or **ipc_close**.
-Both ways are equivalent.
+The socket can be closed either by **hclose** or **ipc_close**.Both ways are equivalent.

 This function is not available if libdill is compiled with **--disable-sockets** option.